Legnagyobb03/inventory_system/README.md

 7. on http://localhost:5173/login you can start using the application

 # Some more information
-- you can only acces the mongodb cloud database if you ipv4 number is on the list.
+- you can only acces the mongodb cloud database if your ipv4 number is on the list.